SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="opusdatabase">The OPUS Database</h2>

 The OPUS database contains a set of _observations_.
-Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number.
-The exact format of the OPUS ID varies by mission and instrument (examples: Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301`).
+Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number; the exact format of the OPUS ID varies by mission and instrument (examples: Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301`).
 OPUS IDs can also be used to represent derived or composite products.
 Each observation is associated with metadata in one or more categories (e.g. "General" or "Ring Geometry"), each of which contains a series of metadata fields.
 Each metadata field is identified by a _slug_, which is a human-readable abbreviation.
-The list of available categories, metadata fields, and associated information is available [[XXXhere]] or through an API call described [[XXXhere]].
+The list of available categories, metadata fields, and associated information is available [here](#availablefields) or through an API call described [[XXXhere]].

-There are 3 basic types of fields: _multiple-choice_, _string_, and _range_.
+There are 3 basic types of fields stored in the database: _multiple-choice_, _string_, and _range_.

 * **Multiple-choice** fields contain a single value chosen from a set of valid values.
 For example, the `Mission` field may contain values such as `Cassini`, `Voyager`, or `Hubble`.
 * **String** fields contain a single string of arbitrary characters.
 The formatting is specific to the individual field (e.g. a PDS3 volume ID might look like "COISS_2001" while a Dataset ID might look like "CO-E/V/J-ISSNA/ISSWA-2-EDR-V1.0").